Cacti/documentation/syslog-plugin.md

 6.) use the snmptt cacti connector

-By default since snmptt resides on the syslog server all of the IP information will appear as if its coming from localhost to fix this there is a cacti snmptt connector which will format the trap to be ingested to the syslog db it is located in the contrib folder in this Repo
+By default since snmptt resides on the syslog server all of the IP information will appear as if its coming from localhost to fix this there is a cacti snmptt connector which will format the trap to be ingested to the syslog db it is located in the contrib folder

 ## Remote poller deployment options